 Age 86 and over: Should no longer get colorectal cancer screening.

-High Risk: People who are at an increased or high risk for colorectal cancer might need screening before the age of 45, be screened more often, and/or get specific tests.
-This includes:
+HIGH RISK: People who are at an increased or high risk for colorectal cancer might need screening before the age of 45, be screened more often, and/or get specific tests.
+Risk factors include:

-- Multi-targeted stool DNA test (mt-sDNA) every 3 years.
+- Multi-targeted stool DNA test (mt-sDNA) every three years

-- CT colonography (virtual colonoscopy) every 5 years; more frequently if pathology identiﬁed.
+- CT colonography (virtual colonoscopy) every five years; more frequently if pathology identiﬁed

-- Flexible sigmoidoscopy (FSIG) every 5 years; more frequently if pathology identiﬁed.
+- Flexible sigmoidoscopy (FSIG) every five years; more frequently if pathology identiﬁed

 What’s New?
-The age recommendation for screening has changed from 50 to 45, April 2021.
+The age recommendation for screening has changed from 50 to 45 years old, April 2021.

 Lung Cancer [NEW UPDATES]

-Age 50-80: Annual lung cancer screening with a low-dose CT scan (LDCT) if your patients meet the following conditions:
+Age 50-80: Annual lung cancer screening with a low-dose CT scan (LDCT) if your patients are:

 What’s New?
-The USPSTF (U.S. Preventive Services Task Force) has revised the recommended ages and pack-years for lung cancer screening.
-It expanded the age range to 50-80 years (previously 55 to 80 years) and reduced the pack-year history to 20 pack-years of smoking (previously 30 pack-year).
+As of March 2021, the U.S. Preventive Services Task Force (USPSTF) revised the recommended ages and pack-years for lung cancer screening.
+It expanded the age range from 50-80 years (previously 55 to 80 years) and reduced the pack-year history to 20 pack-years of smoking (previously 30 pack-years).

 Age 40-74: Start screening with mammogram annually.

-Age 75 and over: Should continue with mammograms as long as their overall health is good, and they have a life expectancy of 10 or more years.
+Age 75 and over: Should continue with mammograms if their overall health is good, and they have a life expectancy of 10 or more years.

-High Risk: Women who are high risk for breast cancer should get a breast MRI and a mammogram annually, typically starting 10 years prior to earliest breast cancer diagnosis in the family.
-This includes:
+HIGH RISK: Women who are high risk for breast cancer should get a breast MRI and a mammogram annually, typically starting 10 years prior to earliest breast cancer diagnosis in the family.
+Risk factors include:

-- Have a lifetime risk of breast cancer of about 20% or greater, according to risk assessment tools that are based mainly on family history (i.e. Tyrer Cuzick).
+- A lifetime risk of breast cancer of about 20% or greater, according to risk assessment tools that are based mainly on family history (i.e. Tyrer Cuzick)

-- Have a known BRCA1 or BRCA2 gene mutation (based on having had genetic testing) or other genetic predisposition for breast cancer.
+- A known BRCA1 or BRCA2 gene mutation (based on having had genetic testing) or other genetic predisposition for breast cancer

-- Have a ﬁrst-degree relative (parent, brother, sister, or child) with BRCA1 or BRCA2 gene mutation, and have not had genetic testing themselves.
+- A ﬁrst-degree relative (parent, brother, sister, or child) with BRCA1 or BRCA2 gene mutation, but patient has not had genetic testing themselves

-- Had radiation therapy to the chest when they were between the ages of 10 and 30 years.
+- Previous radiation therapy to the chest when they were between the ages of 10 and 30 years

 The American Cancer Society recommends against MRI screening for women whose lifetime risk of breast cancer is less than 15%.